Evolution of the electronic band structure of twisted bilayer graphene upon doping

-The Raman G peak area of tBLG with twist angles outside the enhanced angle range does not depend on the charge density.
-However, it varies significantly within the enhanced angle range as shown in Figs.~\ref{fig:results}(a) and Fig.~\ref{fig:results}(b) respectively.
+The Raman G peak area of tBLG with twist angles smaller than 3 degrees or bigger than 16 degrees do not depend on the charge density as shown by the orange markers in Fig.~\ref{fig:results}(a) and Fig.~\ref{fig:results}(b) respectively.
 So, we focus on the angle range from 10 to 15 degrees where the G peak area depends on charge density.
 The G peak area of tBLG with a twist angle equal to the critical angle decreases monotonically for both the electron and hole doped regions as shown by the purple markers in Fig.~\ref{fig:results}(a).
 For all angles smaller than the critical angle, similar behavior is observed as shown by the other markers in Fig.~\ref{fig:results}(a).
 In contrast, for angles larger than the critical angle, the area initially increases with doping before decreasing at higher doping levels as shown in Fig.~\ref{fig:results}(b).
-The black curve in Fig.~\ref{fig:results}(b) corresponds to a twist angle of 13.0 $\pm$ 0.1 degrees.
+The black curve in Fig.~\ref{fig:results}(b) corresponds to a twist angle of 13.4 $\pm$ 0.1 degrees.
 Its maximum G peak area occurs at a total charge density of $5.3 \pm 0.9 \times 10^{12}$ cm$^{-2}$.
-This behavior is observed with either electron or hole doping.
+This behavior is observed for either electron or hole doping.
 The total charge density required to maximize the G peak area for a slightly larger twist angle is much larger.
 The maximum G peak area occurs at $13 \pm 2 \times 10^{12}$ cm$^{-2}$ for the green curve which corresponds to a twist angle of 13.7 $\pm$ 0.1 degrees.
 The maxima for the blue and red curves are not yet reached within the charge density range plotted.
 The charge density when the maximum G peak area occurs as a function of twist angle is shown by the black markers in Fig.~\ref{fig:TheoreticalCal}(a).

-It is inferred based on the above twist angle dependence that the energy of the resonant scattering pathway, $E_{rsp}$, decreases upon doping.
-For the critical angle, the undoped $E_{rsp}$ equals the photon energy of the incident laser.
-The laser will thus be off resonance due to the decrease of $E_{rsp}$ with doping, so the Raman G peak area drops monotonically.
-For smaller angles, the undoped $E_{rsp}$ is already lower than the photon energy, so it will be further off resonance upon doping causing the G area to drop.
-However, for larger angles, the undoped $E_{rsp}$ is larger than the photon energy.
-Therefore, the laser will be on resonance when $E_{rsp}$ is reduced upon doping, leading to a maximum of the G peak area at a finite charge density.
-As the twist angle increases, the tBLG needs to be doped to a higher charge density in order to reach the resonant condition.